Skip links

 In Spiti, the cold doesn’t stay outside—it follows you indoors.
 Even inside the house, wet towels freeze before they dry, and the walls in the kitchen can get coated in ice from the steam of cooking.
 These little details remind you that life in Spiti during winter isn’t easy, but the people here have learned how to manage it.
 It’s all part of the unique experience of living (and thriving) in such an extreme environment.

-At the center of every home in Spiti during winter is the bukhari, a wood-burning stove that provides both heat and a place to cook.
+At the center of every home in Spiti during winter is the tandoor, a wood-burning stove that provides both heat and a place to cook.
 These stoves are lifesavers, especially when the temperatures outside drop to extremes.
-Locals stock up on firewood and yak dung to keep their bukharis burning through the winter months.
+Locals stock up on firewood and yak dung to keep their tandoors burning through the winter months.
 Yak dung, in particular, is a prized fuel source because it burns slowly and steadily, providing much-needed warmth for long periods.
-Sitting around the bukhari with family, sharing stories and sipping butter tea, is a daily ritual that helps make the long winter days more bearable.
+Sitting around the tandoor with family, sharing stories and sipping butter tea, is a daily ritual that helps make the long winter days more bearable.

 High-Calorie Winter Diet in Spiti